Ajaingithub/scTCRseq/README.md

                    column_name = c("id","Ag","Age","Age_number","gender","Run"))

 ### Clonal Diversity
-Clonal diversity between individuals within the clusters or celltypes
+Clonal diversity between individuals within the clusters or celltypes using Shannon or Simpson diversity index

 **Shannon Diveristy**: The Shannon diversity index measures the uncertainty of the probability distribution of species abundance.
 A higher Shannon diversity index indicates a more diverse community, because it means that there is more uncertainty about which species will be encountered.
 The Shannon diversity index is calculated as follows: